-Certain simplifications were carried out in the field in response to challenges to the data collectors, posing problems for analysis.
-The biggest problem to emerge as a result of simplification is that children were not asked the questions as an openended task, but rather given a series of possible responses, limiting the value of what they said: they would be more able to guess the "right" response, or at least try to, rather than respond with their own sense of what they should think or do.
-Second, they were not asked for justifications of their answers, which is where much of the assessment can be made: people can do something "wrong" (e.g. stealing) for the "right" reasons (e.g. to save someone's life).
+There are advantages to third person data collection, but certain simplifications were carried out in the field, posing problems for analysis: the data collectors were not researchers in their own right but rather 'neutral' collectors of data simply following the survey instrument, making adaptations to enable this collection and also not capturing all the data it was possible to capture.
+The biggest problem to emerge as a result of simplification is that children were not asked the questions as an open-ended task but rather given a series of possible responses, limiting the value of what they said: they would be more able to guess the 'right' response, or at least try to, rather than respond with their own sense of what they should think or do.
+Second, they were not asked for justifications of their answers, which is where much assessment can be made: people can do something 'wrong' (e.g. stealing) for the 'right' reasons (e.g. to save someone's

-Another obvious lacunae is the lack of a control group, which may be possible to address in another implementation, as roll-outs are not done simultaneously across a population.
-Therefore the first set of children to go through the program can be compared to a group who do not receive the curriculum before the post-test is applied.
+Another obvious lacuna is the lack of a control group, which may be possible to address in another implementation, as roll-outs are not done simultaneously across a population.
+Therefore, the first set of children to go through the programme can be compared to a group who do not receive the curriculum before the post-test is applied.
 However, ensuring the groups are comparable may require further analysis and the need to undertake regressions to control for other factors that influence the results.

-Data Analysis
+2.5 Data Analysis

-Numerical analysis was done through coding the four possible responses per question into two "negative" options (that is, the immoral choices and disregard for others) and two "positive" options.
-Here the data is presented as a drop in negative answers as a means of showing attitudinal shifts from negative to positive responses.
-The data is divided into subgroups as following: those in refugee camps and in community centres in host communities; girls and boys; and three different age groups.
-A statistical analysis suggests that there were no systematic differences across age groups, gender, or location when it comes to the impact of the program.
-In other words, the program works equally well across all of these subgroups.
+Numerical analysis was done through coding the four possible responses per question into two 'negative' options (i.e. the immoral choices and disregard for others) and two 'positive' options.
+Here, the data are presented as a drop in negative answers as a means of showing attitudinal shifts from negative to positive responses.
+The data are divided into subgroups as following: those in refugee camps and in community centres in host communities, girls and boys and three different age groups.
+A statistical analysis suggests that there were no systematic differences across age groups, gender or location when it